 \subsection{Acknowledgements}

 We thank Gregory Pearlstein for a useful discussion on Hodge theory.
+We are grateful to Johan Commelin, Nir Elber, Francesc Fité, and Drew Sutherland for their comments on the first version of this manuscript.
+We thank the anonymous referee for constructive comments that helped improve the paper.

 H.G. was supported by NSF grant DMS-2201085.
 D.L.~was supported by the University of Pisa through grant PRA-2022-10 and by MUR grant PRIN-2022HPSNCR (funded by the European Union project Next Generation EU).
-D.L.~is a member of the INdAM group GNSAGA.
+D.L. and A.G.~are members of the INdAM group GNSAGA.